39 Weeks Pregnant: The 39th Week Of Pregnancy

 Pregnancy Week 39: What is Happening With Your Baby?

-Your baby is continuing to grow and working on the layer of fat underneath his/her skin.
-This is an important part of your baby’s ability to regulate it’s body temperature once it is born.
-Your baby is also beginning to form new skin cells which will replace older skin cells.*
+Your baby is continuing to develop a layer of fat underneath the skin.
+This is an important part of your baby’s ability to regulate body temperature.
+Your baby is also beginning to form new skin cells to replace older skin cells.

 Pregnancy Week 39: What Should you Plan for This Week?

 Honestly, at this point you should really plan to take it easy.
 Whether this is your first child or fourth, your life will not be the same once this new addition arrives.
-So take some time for yourself, your partner, your family, and your friends.
+So take some time for yourself, your partner, and your family.

 Pregnancy Week 39: Tips for Making Your Pregnancy Better

-Even though the delivery of your baby is very near, continue monitoring your baby’s movements.
-Many doctors may have you actually counting movements as discussed in Week 35.
+Even though you will deliver your baby soon, continue monitoring your baby’s movements.
+Many doctors may have you continue counting movements as discussed in Week 35.

-You may have purchased and/or been given many things for your baby.
-You may want to be cautious in taking off the tags.
-You could find out that the items are not the right size, color, or may even be for the wrong gender.
-While sonograms can be a good way to judge the size and gender of your baby, they are not always right.
+You may have purchased and/or been given many gifts for your baby.
+You may want to wait to take the tags off of these items.
+You could find out that the items are not the right size, color, or even be for the wrong gender.
 By leaving the tags on certain items, you will save yourself a lot of trouble.

 Pregnancy Week 39: Tips for Mom’s Partner

 Begin talking with your partner about who you would like to be present at the birth of your baby.
 Do you want to be alone, or do you want to be surrounded by friends and family?
-Now is a good time to address these concerns.
+Now is a good time to ask this question.
 This gives you a little time to make any necessary arrangements.